-AASB supports funded opportunities and sufficient resources for quality and relevant staff preparation and demonstrably effective continuing development in both urban and rural settings for those educating Alaska's public school students.
+AASB supports funded opportunities and allocation of-sufficient resources for quality and relevant staff preparation and demonstrably effective continuing development in both urban and rural settings for those educating Alaska's public school students.
 This includes, but is not limited to:

-- Professional development for teachers to implement the Alaska State Standards; - Pre-service: State training programs through postsecondary and other institutions; - Expanding Department of Education & Early Development packaged training programs for all school districts to use in providing consistent mandated training to employees and in meeting the requirements of the (Every Student Succeeds Act 2015) Elementary and Secondary Education Act; - Developing resources to allow the sharing and implementation of best educational practices; - Quality in-service programs at the local district level; - Necessary training for paraprofessionals and special needs educators. - Promote local mentors to foster the enculturation of teachers/administrators. - Cultural orientation and ongoing training in local language, culture and history.
+- Professional development for teachers and other school staff to implement the Alaska State Standards; - Professional development for teachers and other school staff to implement the Alaska Reads Act; - Professional development for teachers and other school staff to actively engage families in their children's education; - Professional development for teachers and other school staff to develop and implement culturally responsive classroom practices, curriculum and pedagogies; - Pre-service: State training programs through postsecondary and other institutions; - Expanding Department of Education & Early Development packaged training programs for all school districts to use in providing consistent mandated training to employees and in meeting the requirements of the (Every Student Succeeds Act 2015) Elementary and Secondary Education Act; - Developing resources to allow the sharing and implementation of best educational practices; - Quality in-service programs at the local district level; - Necessary training for paraprofessionals and special needs educators. - Promote local mentors to foster the enculturation of teachers/administrators. - Cultural orientation and ongoing training in local language, culture and history.

 Rationale.
-The greatest factor affecting the ability of the state's students to master Alaska's student performance standards is the quality of the teacher who delivers instruction to the student.
+The greatest factor affecting the ability of the state's students to master Alaska's student performance standards is the quality of the teacher and school staff who delivers instruction to the student.
 Compounding this critical concern is the shortage of qualified teachers, administrators and paraprofessionals.
 Issues such as teacher, administrator and paraprofessional recruitment, distribution, preparation, and in-service continue to impact the supply and retention of qualified staff.
 In addition, teachers who work with indigenous students too often lack knowledge about the nuances of living in Alaska, particularly rural Alaska.
 While the state has recently increased efforts to attract teachers and staff from both conventional and non-traditional sources and to more effectively prepare teachers, the promise of these efforts has yet to reach most school districts.